marmelab/ra-directus/README.md

 - Clone this project
 - Run `make init run` to install the dependencies and start the Demo App
+- Vite should show the local URL where the development server is running
+- Go to this url and login with:
+    - login: `admin@example.com`
+    - password: `d1r3ctu5`
+- Your Directus environnement should run on this [http://localhost:8055/](http://localhost:8055/)
+- You can login with same credentials

 ### Stop the Database